 Joint Statement by the Nordic Countries

-I have the honor of delivering this statement on behalf of the Nordic countries, Denmark, Finland, Iceland, Norway and my own country Sweden.
-We thank the Commission of Inquiry for its report.
+I have the honor to make this statement on behalf of the Nordic countries, [Denmark, Finland, Iceland, Norway and Sweden].